 18. Tell stories with social media

-With Stories features now a mainstay of both Snapchat and Instagram, and live video huge on Facebook and YouTube, ephemeral storytelling is hot.
+The Stories features on Snapchat, Instagram, and Facebook, along with the live video features available on TikTok, Facebook Live, and YouTube, offer potential event marketing strategies.
+Audiences love to be engaged by stories.
 As you prep for your event, and throughout the event itself, engage your social audiences with in-the-moment insider stories.
 This is an intimate way to make people feel connected to your event and more inspired to attend.